cam-m/antlr-odata-ts/README.md

 ...has been copied to this project purely for my reference.
 In its current state it will not build with antlr4ts.

 ## Releases
+### Version 0.0.10
+#### Features:
+- support for any/all lambda functions
+- initial support for $it, $ref

+#### Breaking Changes
+  - null token incorrectly defined as 'ull'
+  - fixed definition of Alias's and collection literals
+  - renamed collectionNavigationExpr to collectionNavigation to enable inclusion of actual collectionNavigationExpr rule (see abnf grammar for differences).
+  - replaced simple ID Expression rule with more complete FirstMemberExpr rule which includes collection navigation.

 ### Version 0.0.9
 #### New features
  - support collection navigations: Entity(x)